 AISTD Teaching Diploma, National Branch

-Paul’s passion and energy for Ukrainian dance began at an early age and continues to be a major part of his life.
-Paul teaches Ukrainian dance throughout the province of Alberta; adjudicates dance festivals throughout Western Canada; and has been a guest choreographer for dance ensembles in Manitoba, Saskatchewan and Ontario.
-He is excited to return to teaching at Shumka School of Dance and share his passion for Ukrainian dance and culture with his students.
+Toronto-born Paul Olijnyk began his association with Canada’s Ukrainian Shumka dancers in 2001, when he moved to Edmonton and joined the company to pursue his passion for Ukrainian dance.
+Since then, Paul has taught Ukrainian dance throughout the province of Alberta; adjudicates dance festivals throughout Western Canada; and has been a guest choreographer for dance ensembles in Alberta, Manitoba, Saskatchewan and Ontario.
+He is one of the key instructors of the Shumka School of Dance where he shares his fervour for dance and culture with his students.

 Paul is a graduate of the Edmonton School of Ballet’s Pre-Professional Dance Training Program and a certified teacher under the Shumka Dance Syllabus Academy.
-He holds a BFA honours degree from York University, specializing in dance, and a Master of Arts degree, specializing in Ukrainian folklore, from the University of Alberta,
+He holds a BFA honours degree from York University, specializing in dance, and a Master of Arts degree, specializing in Ukrainian folklore, from the University of Alberta.
+In December 2017, Paul will be graduating with a Bachelor of Education from the University of Alberta.

-Paul travels annually to Ukraine researching folklore, folk dance and attend workshops, including four summer courses at the International Summer School of Dance in the Kyiv University of Culture and Virsky Studio.
-Since 2010, Paul has been involved in Ukrainian Dance World’s annual Ukrainian Dance Workshop Tour.
-This Tour provides the opportunity for dancers and instructors throughout North America to travel to Ukraine and take workshops with dance masters, professional regional ensembles, children’s ensembles and village dance groups.
+Paul travels annually to Ukraine researching folklore, folk dance, attends workshops and seminars, including multiple summer courses at the International Summer School of Dance in the Kyiv University of Culture and Virsky Studio.
+Paul’s involvement with Ukrainian Dance World’s annual Ukrainian Dance Workshop Tour has provided him with the opportunity to learn ethnographically appropriate lexicon and choreography from Ukraine’s most renowned professional regional ensembles, authentic folk ensembles and both pre-professional and amateur youth ensembles throughout each of the major ethnographic regions in Ukraine.

-In his dance career with the Ukrainian Shumka Dancers, he has performed throughout Canada and China with various productions, including Shumka’s Cinderella, Absolute Shumka, Travelling Chumaky, Shumka at 50 and Clara’s Dream (collaboration with Virsky and Kyiv Ballet).
-Paul continues his work with Shumka as a part of their artistic team.
+In his dance career, Paul has performed with Yavir Ensemble (Toronto), Desna Ukrainian Dancers (Toronto), The Kozaks (Toronto) and with Canada’s National Riding and Dancing Cossacks.
+During his tenure with the Ukrainian Shumka Dancers, he has performed throughout Canada and China with various productions, including Shumka’s Cinderella, Absolutely Shumka, Travelling Chumaky, Shumka at 50 and Clara’s Dream, a collaboration with Ukraine’s Virsky and Kyiv Ballet companies.
+Paul has been involved with Shumka as a repetiteur and choreographer for the past 4 years and is excited to continue his work with the company as Creative Director along with Tasha Orysiuk.

 Vincent Rees has been a prolific dancer, director, choreographer and connoisseur of Ukrainian dance, art and culture for many years.
 He moved to Edmonton in 1992 to join the Ukrainian Shumka Dancers with whom he danced for many years and served on Shumka’s Artistic team for several years, accepting the role of Artistic Director of Shumka School from 1999 to 2004.
 In 2011 he became Artistic Director of the Viter Ukrainian Dancers and Folk Choir, created several new works, and toured Ukraine with them in the summer of 2012.
 Vincent studied regional dance and choreography extensively in at the Institute of Ukrainian Folk Dance in Lviv and the Virsky Studio.
 His fascination with Ukrainian dance and culture led him to complete a master’s degree in Ukrainian Folklore from the University of Alberta.
 He has also studied ethnochoreology in Norway, Romania and Canada as a complement to his stage dance interests.
 Recently Vincent co-created the documentary film “Ukrainian Dance: A Journey to Alberta,” He is one of the key partners in the International Ukrainian Dance and Culture Festival, which will take place in Brazil in 2015 and in Ukraine in 2016, and is producing a television series titled “Dance Planet” which plans to travel the globe capturing traditional dances before they are forgotten.